aaagrud/vs-evil/README.md

 ## 💥 Features

 * *Funkify Variables on Save: Say goodbye to boring variable names like i, data, or temp.
 On every save, VS Evil renames your variables to something... more *creative.
-    >  पेट: "Ohh man, boring variable names?
+    >  pet: "Ohh man, boring variable names?
 I can help with that"

 * *Inactivity Mayhem*: Take a break for more than 12 seconds?
 VS Evil gets bored and decides to "refactor" your code for you.
 What could go wrong?
     > Pet: "Oh, you're not coding?
 I'll do it for you!"